 - Supporting your family

-After you’re admitted and have attended BEAR (beginning enrollment, advising and registration), you will receive an email invitation to attend Bear Essentials (new student orientation).
+After you’re admitted, you will receive an email invitation to attend Grizzly Orientation (new student orientation and registration).
 The invitation is sent to the email provided on your application.
-Within this email there's a link to sign up for Bear Essentials.
-Orientation dates are only available through these channels, and they fill up quickly, so sign up early.
+Within this email there’s a link to sign up for Grizzly Orientation.
+Dates are only available through these channels, and they fill up quickly, so sign up early.

-Bear Essentials is an important component to being a successful student at GGC.
-At your session, you'll receive information, like GGC’s mentoring model and how to adapt to college culture.
+Grizzly Orientation is an important component to being a successful student at GGC.
+At your session, you’ll receive important information about campus resources, expectations and how to adapt to college culture.
+You'll also be advised and register for courses.
 College is not like high school, and GGC is not like any other college you may have attended.

 If you are a first year student, you will encounter many changes in your life when you come to college.
 It isn’t high school any longer.
 New student orientation is a process that you may not yet realize you need.
 Learning how to be a successful college student is critical.

 If you are a transfer student (transferring in 30+ credit hours), it is thought that you already have "college knowledge" and know how to be a successful college student; however, every college differs in how they do certain things.
 Your Grizzly Orientation group will focus more on the needs and questions you may have.
 You will learn about the “GGC way,” reducing potential stumbling blocks once the semester begins.